 What is a Multimeter?

-A multimeter is a meter that is used for testing the measurement of voltage, currents and resistances.
+A multimeter is a meter that is used to test the measurement of voltage, currents and resistances.
 In addition it is used to measure at least several different measurements that are all supplied into one unit.
 This is mainly done by two probes that are connected to the multimeter.
-The main feature of a multimeter is to measure voltage, you can also use it for checking continuity of wires and fuses.
+The main feature of a multimeter is to measure voltage, you can also use it to check the continuity of wires and fuses.

 What does a multimeter do?

 To understand what a multimeter is and how it is used, we must first learn the basic functionality of the meter.
 For the most basic circuit we need it to be connected to a voltage source.
 The voltage source could be as simple as a battery.
-In the diagram below it displays the voltage source being V creates pressure from electricity which then focuses the currents to be released.
-The run from R which is the Resistance, which determines how much resistance flows through a circuit.
+In the diagram below it displays the voltage source (denoted by the ‘V’ ) creates pressure from electricity which then forces the current to be released.
+The resistance (denoted by the ‘R’ ), determines how much resistance flows through a circuit.

 What can a multimeter measure?